Toshiyo Yamada: Early Career and Dream Orca (1987–1992)

 Toshiyo Yamada part of the 1987 All Japan Women's Pro-Wrestling (AJW)'s rookie class which also featured Manami Toyota, Etsuko Mita and Mima Shimoda.
 Yamada debuted on July 27, 1987 against Chiaki Ichikawa.
-Yamada was awarded the 1987 Rookie of the Year award by AJW.
+On June 21, 1987, Yamada earned a silver medal in the 70 kg class at the All Japan Wrestling Championship.
+Yamada later won the 1987 All Japan Women's Rookie of the Year tournament.

 On July 19, 1988, she captured the AJW Junior Championship in a tournament final against Miori Kamiya.
 By August 1988, she formed "Dream Orca" with Etsuko Mita.
 On August 25, 1988, she successfully defended her AJW Junior Championship against Sachiko Nakamura.
 During September and October 1988, she teamed up with Manami Toyota to compete in Tag League the Best 1988.
 The team came in 6th place, ahead of many wrestlers with similar levels of experience.

 On May 6, 1989 at Wrestle Marinepiad '89, Dream Orca were defeated by the "Tokyo Sweethearts" of Mima Shimoda and Manami Toyota.
 On June 14, 1989, Dream Orca captured the AJW Tag Team Championship from Reibun Amada and Miori Kamiya.
 In July 1989, they successfully defended the titles against the "Honey Wings" of Mika Takahashi and Kaoru Maeda.
 During August 1989, she fought in a kickboxing bout against Anna Maria Delgado.
 Yamada also competed in the 1989 Japan Grand Prix, but was defeated by her second round opponent, Sakie Hasegawa.
 On December 9, she challenged for Manami Toyota's AJW Championship.
 While Toyota won, this match was deemed worthy enough to be a sole feature on a VHS tape entitled AJW Best Bout New Future Struggle.
 On January 5, 1990, Yamada met Yumiko Hotta in a kickboxing match.